Dykanka

 Dykanka (Диканька) is a rural settlement in Poltava Raion of Poltava Oblast in central Ukraine.
 It hosts the administration of Dykanka settlement hromada, one of the hromadas of Ukraine.
 Population:

 The settlement is located 26 km away from Poltava-Kyivska railway station.

 History

 Ancient history

 Dykanka was first mentioned in 1658 as a small village, though the area was populated for centuries before.
 Within the area of modern Dykanka, traces exist of Scythian settlement at various times.
 Also found were the remains of a settlement that had at one point been razed and the remains of two settlements from the 7th–6th centuries BC.

 Medieval history

 In 1430, the Dykanka area came under the ownership of Tatar Murza Leksada Mansurksanovych, the future Prince Alexander Glinski, and, according to Leo Padalka and other pre-revolutionary (before 1917) historians, Dykanka was among his ″settlements″.

+Early modern era

+In 1658 Dykanka was the site of a battle between the troops of hetman Ivan Vyhovsky and Zaporozhian Cossacks commanded by Yakiv Barabash.
+In 1689 the village became a property of the Kochubey family, remaining under their ownership into the 20th century.

 Modern history

 Dykanka has held the status of urban-type settlement since 1957.

 Until 18 July 2020, Dykanka was the administrative center of Dykanka Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Poltava Oblast to four.
 The area of Dykanka Raion was merged into Poltava Raion.
 On 26 January 2024, a new law entered into force which abolished the urban-type settlement status, and Dykanka became a rural settlement.